Skip to main content

 (vii) Documentation of support services requested and/or provided and referrals made on an individual's behalf, and the CDJFS' efforts to fulfill the referrals and/or requests.
 At a minimum the documentation shall contain:

-(a) Steps taken by the CDJFS to assure the requested support services are provided, and whether or not the individual received the requested support services;
+(a) Steps taken by the CDJFS to ensure the requested support services are provided, and whether or not the individual received the requested support services;

 (c) Records of transportation requested and provided; and

-(d) Any communication from or forms provided by the medical provider.
+(d) Any communication or forms provided by the medical provider.

-(b) The CDJFS shall identify, if applicable, any services or functions required in this rule which are contracted out to other entities.
+(c) The CDJFS shall identify, when applicable, any services or functions required in this rule which are contracted out to other entities.
 A copy of the contract shall be provided to ODM.
-The CDJFS shall also describe accountability and monitoring measures, along with timeframes when monitoring takes place to ensure the contracted entities are achieving all required functions and that these functions are in accordance with applicable state and federal rules.
+The CDJFS shall also describe accountability and monitoring measures, along with timeframes when monitoring takes place to ensure the contracted entities are completing all required functions and that these functions are in accordance with applicable state and federal rules.

-(c) The CDJFS shall submit a new or amended HSIP to ODM, including but not limited to, when there has been a change of agency address, director, Healthchek coordinator or where the responsibility for healthchek is organizationally located within the agency.
+(d) The CDJFS shall submit a new or amended HSIP to ODM when there has been a change, including but not limited to, agency address, CDJFS director, Healthchek coordinator, or where the responsibility for healthchek is organizationally located within the agency.
 The HSIP shall be submitted to ODM within ten business days of the change.

 (4) Release of information.
-The CDJFS shall, if necessary, obtain a HIPAA-compliant signed authorization for release of information, form ODM 03397 "Authorization for the Release or Use of Protected Health Information (PHI)" (rev. 02/2016), if and when the CDJFS needs additional medical information from the individual or the individual's provider.
+The CDJFS shall, when necessary, obtain a HIPAA-compliant signed authorization for release of information that is compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+The ODM 03397 "Authorization for the Release or Use of Protected Health Information (PHI)" shall be used when the CDJFS needs additional medical information from the individual or the individual's provider.

-(6) Training.
-Each CDJFS' healthchek coordinator, or such coordinator's designee(s), shall attend available healthchek training offered by ODM.
-For video conference or other training delivered electronically, verification of attendance shall consist of documenting the county's presence during roll call and submission of an evaluation form to the appropriate state monitored e-mail box within three days of the training.
-Verification of attendance at an on site training shall be documented by the healthchek coordinator, or such coordinator's designee, signing the attendance log.
+(6) Mandatory training.
+The CDJFS' healthchek coordinator, or such coordinator's designee(s), shall attend available annual and other pertinent healthchek trainings offered by ODM.
+For video conferences or other training delivered electronically, verification shall consist of proof of the individual's attendance and submission of an evaluation form to the appropriate state monitored e-mail box within three days of the training.
+Verification of attendance at in-person training shall be documented by the healthchek coordinator, or such coordinator's designee(s), by signing the attendance log.

 Supplemental Information